fnss/fnss/README.md

 # Fast Network Simulation Setup (FNSS)
 Fast Network Simulation Setup (FNSS) is a toolchain allowing network researchers and engineers to simplify the process of setting up a network experiment scenario.
-It allows users to execute the following tasks:
+It allows users to:

-* Parse a topology from a dataset, a topology generator or generate it according to a number of synthetic models
+* Parse a topology from a dataset or a topology generator or generate it according to a number of synthetic models
-* Apply link capacity, link weights, link delays and buffer sizes
+* Configure links with capacity, weights, delays and buffer sizes
-* Deploy application stacks
+* Deploy applications and protocol stacks on nodes
 * Generate traffic matrices
 * Generate event schedules
+* Deploy network and workload configuration to a number of simulators and emulators

-The core library, which provides the features listed above, is written in Python.
-In addition, FNSS provides adapters for importing scenarios in [ns-2](http://www.isi.edu/nsnam/ns/), [ns-3](http://www.nsnam.org/), [Mininet](http://www.mininet.org/), [Omnet++](http://www.omnetpp.org/), [Autonetkit](http://www.autonetkit.org/) and [jFed](http://jfed.iminds.be/) as well in other simulators or emulators through the Python core library itself or the provided Java and C++ libraries.
+FNSS comprises a core library (written in Python) and a set of adapters.
+The core library provides all capabilities for generating the experiment scenario.
+The adapters allow users to export scenarios generated with the core library to [ns-2](http://www.isi.edu/nsnam/ns/), [ns-3](http://www.nsnam.org/), [Mininet](http://www.mininet.org/), [Omnet++](http://www.omnetpp.org/), [Autonetkit](http://www.autonetkit.org/) and [jFed](http://jfed.iminds.be/) as well other simulators or emulators through the Python core library itself or the provided Java and C++ libraries.

 ## Project directory structure
 The project files are organized in the following directories: